Babesiosis

 Ticks transmit the human strain of babesiosis, so it often presents with other tick-borne illnesses such as Lyme disease.
 After trypanosomes, Babesia is thought to be the second-most common blood parasite of mammals.
-They can have major adverse effects on the health of domestic animals in areas without severe winters.
-In cattle the disease is known as Texas cattle fever or redwater.
+It can have major adverse effects on the health of domestic animals in areas without severe winters.
+In cattle, the disease is known as Texas cattle fever or redwater.

 Signs and symptoms

 Half of all children and a quarter of previously healthy adults with Babesia infection are asymptomatic.
 When people do develop symptoms, the most common are fever and hemolytic anemia, symptoms that are similar to those of malaria.
 People with symptoms usually become ill 1 to 4 weeks after the bite, or 1 to 9 weeks after transfusion of contaminated blood products.
 A person infected with babesiosis gradually develops malaise and fatigue, followed by a fever.
 Hemolytic anemia, in which red blood cells are destroyed and removed from the blood, also develops.
 Chills, sweats, and thrombocytopenia are also common symptoms.
 Symptoms may last from several days to several months.

 Less common symptoms and physical exam findings of mild-to-moderate babesiosis:

 In more severe cases, symptoms similar to malaria occur, with fevers up to 40.5 °C (105 °F), shaking chills, and severe anemia (hemolytic anemia).
 Organ failure may follow, including adult respiratory distress syndrome.
 Sepsis in people who have had a splenectomy can occur rapidly, consistent with overwhelming post-splenectomy infection.
 Severe cases are also more likely to occur in the very young, very old, and persons with immunodeficiency, such as HIV/AIDS patients.

 A reported increase in human babesiosis diagnoses in the 2000s is thought to be caused by more widespread testing and higher numbers of people with immunodeficiencies coming in contact with ticks, the disease vector.
 Little is known about the occurrence of Babesia species in malaria-endemic areas, where Babesia can easily be misdiagnosed as Plasmodium.
 Human patients with repeat babesiosis infection may exhibit premunity.